Etherpod/Ship-Enhancements/README.md

 - **Angular Drag Multiplier**: Larger numbers make it harder to turn your ship.
 Setting this to 0 lets you spin your ship forever.
 - **Disable Space Angular Drag**: Disables angular drag in space, meaning your ship will spin forever.
 The angular drag multiplier will still affect atmospheres.
 - **Disable Rotation Speed Limit**: Lets you spin your ship as quickly as you want, though spinning too fast may tear your ship apart.
 Enabling this may lead to motion sickness.
+- **Ship Explosion Multiplier**: Larger numbers increase the size of the explosion that is created when your ship blows up.
+Set this to something super high to simulate an atomic bomb.

 ## Add Ship Functions
 - **Oxygen Refill**: Refills the ship's oxygen tank when it gets close to trees or enters an oxygen-filled atmosphere.